 When is an Arrest a Legal Arrest?

 Many times when people are questioned by the police, they don't feel that they are free to walk away from the officer.
 However, until you've been formally detained (as in a traffic stop) or arrested, the officer can't stop you from simply walking away.
-However, once the officer prevents you from walking away, an arrest has taken place.
-Whether the arrest is legal or not depends in large part on whether he or she had "probable cause".
+Once the officer prevents you from walking away, an arrest has taken place.
+Whether it is a legal arrest or not depends in large part on whether the officer had "probable cause."

 What is Probable Cause?

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.